productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 Blurr provides a high-level expressive YAML-based language called the Data Transform Configuration (DTC).
 The DTC defines custom data transformations and aggregations from a data source (S3), to transform the data (in lambdas) and output to a data store (DynamoDB).
 The data in the store can be used for any application dependent on real-time transformations like analytics or predictions.

-Blurr has first class support for serverless data processing, which means near zero standard cost and infinite scale - and zero maintenance headache.
+Blurr has first class support for serverless data processing which means near zero standing costs, great for spiky usage, infinite scale and zero maintenance headache.

 ## Offer AI objective